Skip to content Accessibility info

 Trailers - Do personal trailers need specific coverage?

 We use trailers for fun and work to pull our boats, travel trailers, ATVs, and golf carts; and, utility trailers to haul landscape trimmings, fire wood and trash.
 While some trailer insurance coverage is automatic, you may need additional coverage to protect your ownership and use of a trailer.
-We hook up to trailers without much thought to the liability associated with trailer accidents or whether the trailer value is protected.
-Sadly, tragic news headlines involving trailers occur with regularity.
-Here are just two that occurred close to home.

 NEWS HEADLINES:

-Boise, Idaho - 3 Families, 2 Tragedies … Another Loose Trailer Wipes Out Family
+Boise, Idaho - 3 Families, 2 Tragedies … Another Loose Trailer Wipes Out Family”

 Boise, Idaho - “Pickup Towing Trailer Loses Control, Kills Child”

-Trailers Owned or Used Personally
+Trailers (non-motorized) Owned or Used Personally

 • The typical Personal Auto Policy (PAP) defines “your covered auto” to include “any trailer you own”.
 This provision does NOT require that your trailer be listed on the PAP declarations page.
 That means any trailer you own personally is considered a “covered auto” automatically because you own it.
 Your trailer is covered for auto liability because the trailer is treated as an “auto”.
 Liability coverage is assigned directly to the trailer, therefore, coverage is not dependent on or flow from the towing vehicle’s insurance.
 A trailer is covered for liability - that breaks loose from a hitch; a parked trailer that rolls away and causes damage; or someone trips on, falls from, or is injured by your parked and unhitched trailer.

 • And, the PAP defines an “Insured” as “you or any family member for the ownership, maintenance or use of any auto or trailer.”
 So, you are covered for auto liability for any trailer you own or don’t own but use (borrow or rent), even if not specifically listed on your policy.
+NOTE: The PAP excludes liability coverage for autos you own but don't list on the policy.
+This requires you to specifically list owned vehicles on your PAP for coverage to apply.
+But, the exclusion does not apply to owned trailers.

 Physical Damage This coverage is not automatic and is often overlooked.
 You must specifically add your trailer to your Auto or RV Policy in order to insure it for physical damage.
 If an owned trailer has significant financial value then you will want to add physical damage insurance.
 Lenders will require proof of physical damage insurance as a condition of a loan.